elm-guides/elm-for-js/Where did null go.md

 possible pattern that we can encounter.
 Further more, we can't attempt to fraudulently add a `Maybe Int` to another `Int` because the compiler doesn't know how to add those two types together.
-The operation doesn't make logical sense, and instead of reflecting that fact at runtime through a construct like `NaN`, the compiler simply refuses to compile the code.
+The operation doesn't make logical sense, and instead of reflecting that fact at run-time through a construct like `NaN`, the compiler simply refuses to compile the code.

 To attempt to add 1 to the result of our search for 6, we must first check that